Promoting Health & Well-Being

 Receiving early and regular prenatal care from your health care provider is important.
-If you know that you are pregnant, or think you might be, call to schedule a visit with your health care provider.
-Regular prenatal care will take place during your pregnancy and will allow expecting mothers an opportunity to ask questions and received support.
+If you know or think you might be pregnant, call to schedule a visit with your health care provider.
+Regular prenatal care will take place during your pregnancy and will allow expecting mothers an opportunity to ask questions and receive support.

 Prenatal appointments are scheduled as follows:

 - Once a month from the start of pregnancy until 28 weeks (1 to 7 months)

 - Two times a month from 28 to 36 weeks (7 to 9 months)

 - Once a week in the last 4 weeks of pregnancy

 Your health care provider may see you on a different schedule depending on your pregnancy.

 Your health care provider will want to have regular well baby checks or well baby exams during your baby’s first year of life, as it is important to monitor your baby’s growth and development.
 A well baby exam involves measurements, vaccinations, and an evaluation of your baby’s development; you can expect the following to take place during the well-baby exam:

 - Physical examination, including weight, length, and head circumference checks